 Note: Although SciFindern includes references from the PubMed database, the CAS Lexicon does not include PubMed's Medical Subject Headings (MeSH) or Supplementary Concepts.
 Find those terms in the MeSH Database and enter them directly into the SciFindern References search box.

-Select the References search type on the SciFindern homepage.
-Click the "Launch CAS Lexicon" button to open the Lexicon in a new tab.
+Within SciFindern, click the Search CAS Lexicon button to open the Lexicon in a new tab.

 Type in a search term and click the "Search Concept" button.